-My research interests include environmental policy and governance, transnational private governance, global political economy, business and politics, and European Union politics.
+My research interests include global environmental politics, transnational private governance, international and comparative political economy, and European Union politics.

 May 30: presentation on "The EU and Sustainable Biofuels Governance Across Borders: Shaping or Failing Global Public Policy" (co-authored with Grace Skogstad and Matthieu Mondou) at the annual meeting of the Canadian Political Science Association, Calgary (presented by Grace Skogstad).

 June 17-18: presentation on "The Potential of Transnational Climate Governance: Linking Institutional Design to Effects and Effectiveness" (co-authored with Lily Hsueh) at the annual meeting of the conference on Environmental Policy & Governance, Gerzensee, Switzerland (presented by Lily Hsueh).

 July 7-8: presentation on "Transnational Private Governance and European Union Regulation: Examining the Impact of Public‐Private Governance Interactions" at the Bi-annual Conference of the ECPR Standing Group on Regulatory Governance, Tilburg, Netherlands.